adamk72/consulting_website/src/pages/resume.md

 Oct 2014 – Mar 2015 @ _Austin, TX_

-- Provided technical expertise to identify and address process weaknesses, minimizing risks in cloud and client services and improving product management processes in the US, Australia, and Israel.
+- Contributed technical expertise, identifying and addressing process weaknesses, minimizing risks in cloud and client services, and refining product management procedures across the US, Australia, and Israel.
-- Successfully transitioned the company's primary product from IPv4 to support IPv6 on Amazon AWS EC2 & ELB instances.
+- Led the successful transition of the company's primary product from IPv4 to support IPv6 on Amazon AWS EC2 & ELB instances.
-- Facilitated smooth product releases by collaborating with business account teams at major wireless service companies, including Verizon, Sprint, and US Cellular.
+- Collaborated with business account teams at leading wireless service providers like Verizon, Sprint, and US Cellular to ensure seamless product launches.

 ### Operations Program Manager